Privately Held Company – Meaning

 Responsibility / Lack of Professional Advice

-Additionally, owners of a privately held company do not have access to professional advice as easily or readily available as a public company does.
-A public company has a well educated, qualified and experienced board of directors.
+Additionally, owners of a privately held company do not have access to professional advice as easily or readily available as a public company.
+A public company has a well-educated, qualified, and experienced board of directors.
 During the annual general meeting and/or regular meetings, the management can always take advice from the board.
 Owners of a privately held company have to seek such advice outside the company.

 Regardless of its disadvantages, sometimes a business model of certain companies is such that it is a perfect fit as a privately held company only.
 For example, if a home baker wants to expand to a small bakery, it will go for a sole proprietorship or a partnership; it makes no sense for her to take her company public in the initial stage.
 In summation, we can say each company structure has its advantages and disadvantages and one can choose a structure that is most suitable for their current business needs.